arililoia-cmu/15-466-f23-base5/README.md

-# (TODO: your game's title)

-Author: (TODO: your name)

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+# Candy Biter

+Author: Ari Liloia

+Design: My game is a fast-paced 2d movement game that lets a player move around and pick up pieces of "candy".

 Screen Shot:

 ![Screen Shot](screenshot.png)

-How To Play:

-(TODO: describe the controls and (if needed) goals/strategy.)

-Sources: (TODO: list a source URL for any assets you did not create yourself.
-Make sure you have a license for the asset.)
+How To Play: Use the WASD keys and clicking on the screen to move your character / perspective around and look for pieces of candy.

 This game was built with [NEST](NEST.md).